 Congressional districts must be compact, contiguous, and equal.
 To help, Esri Redistricting includes tools that can test whether your plans meet those requirements.

-- Click the Review tab and click Check Integrity.
+- Click the Review tab, and in the Analysis group, click Check Integrity.

 Esri Redistricting produces a report of its integrity tests.
 In this case, your map did not pass the Connectivity Check because all districts are required to be contiguous.

 - In the Integrity Tests window, for Connectivity Check, click Details.